Courtney Millbrook

 Michael Goodman, Development Manager

 Michael Goodman is an arts administrator, composer, music educator, and a low brass specialist based in Lansing.
-Michael’s experience in the arts ranges from being a grant panelist for the Michigan Arts and Culture Council to working for organizations such as Modesto Symphony Orchestra, Eighth Blackbird, Third Coast Percussion, and Ensemble Dal Niente.
-His music compositions, small chamber ensemble to wind ensemble, have been performed throughout the U.S., Europe, and Hong Kong.
-Michael received his M.A. in Arts Administration from Florida State University, a M.M., and a B.M. in Music Composition from Michigan State University.
-In his spare time, Michael plays Eb tuba with the Capital City Brass Band.
+Michael’s experience in the arts ranges from being a Michigan Arts and Culture Council grant panelist to working for organizations such as Modesto Symphony Orchestra, Eighth Blackbird, Third Coast Percussion, and Ensemble Dal Niente.
+His music compositions, from small chamber ensemble to wind ensemble, have been performed throughout the U.S., Europe, and Hong Kong.
+Michael received his M.A. in Arts Administration from Florida State University, an M.M., and a B.M. in Music Composition from Michigan State University.
+Michael plays Eb tuba with the Capital City Brass Band in his spare time.

 Olivia Beebe, Marketing & Communications Coordinator